Concrete Mix Recipes

 - Load the sieved cremains into a 304 stainless laboratory disc pelletizer (400–500mm pan, 20–50 RPM, ~45° tilt).

-- Mist the tumbling cremains with a 50/50 solution of liquid sodium silicate (Type N water glass, ~$25/gal) and distilled water using a hand spray bottle.
+- Mist the tumbling cremains with the binder (see Binder Selection below) using a hand spray bottle.

 - Grow — within ~5 minutes the cremains snowball into uniform BB-sized pearls (roughly 3–5mm diameter, comparable to fine pea gravel).

 - Cure in open air on a tray for 24 hours.
-Sodium silicate cures by drying into rigid silicon-substituted apatite — chemically waterproof and structurally sound.
+The binder cures by drying into rigid mineral aggregate — chemically waterproof and structurally sound.

 - Weigh and label the pearl yield.
 This number drives whether the recipe needs pea gravel backfill (small yield) or whether the order will spill into a bonus unit (large yield).